rolemadelen/euisblue.github.io/about.md

 I graduated from [UC San Diego](https://ucsd.edu/) with a degree in Cognitive Science Specialization in Human Computer Interaction in 2019.
-Today, I’m pursuing to become a front-end engineer (software engineer ultimately).
+Today, I’m pursuing to become a Rails developer.

 I have no talent in writing that I’m just running this blog as a learning journal of sorts.
 Actually, this is the reason why I’m writing same posts in three different languages, because translating should help writing in one or the other, right?